clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/startup.md

 all).
 Regardless, clj-async-profiler offers a way to collect such profiles while retaining access to its flamegraph rendering features.

-*Note: the described feature is available in clj-async-profiler since version 1.0.6-SNAPSHOT.*

 The underlying library that clj-async-profiler uses, **async-profiler**, has a startup profiling mode that requires launching the Java process with its agent.
 The parameters passed to this agent require knowing their custom syntax.
 You